 Solved problems for net area estimation.

-How to estimate the net area for plates?
+How do we estimate the net area for plates?

 Problem 3-1.

-In the problem 3-1, we have a plate 3/8 inch thick and 8 inches wide.
+In problem 3-1, we have a plate 3/8 inch thick and 8 inches wide.

-Determine the net area of the 3/8-inch x 8-inch plate, the plate is connected at its end with two lines of 3/4-inch bolts.
+Determine the net area of the 3/8-inch x 8-inch plate, which is connected at its end with two lines of 3/4-inch bolts.

-This is the original plate of 8 inches by 3/8 inch connected with two plates, thin plates each one has the same width of 8 inches and thickness is 1/4 inch.
+This is the original plate of 8 inches by 3/8 inches connected with two thin plates.
+Each has the same width of 8 inches and thickness of 1/4 inch.

-Now we don’t have a zigzag line, we will deal with the vertical section as we can see in the next slide image.
-The next image shows what is the difference between the s distance and the g distance for bolted connection.
+We don’t have a zigzag line, so we will deal with the vertical section, as we can see in the next slide image.
+The next image shows the difference between the s and g distances for the bolted connection.

 The area net, while selecting a vertical line AB= Ag – the area of bolts.